repobee/repobee-junit4/README.md

 be used.

 ## Roadmap
-This plugin is in the beta testing phase.
-It is feature-complete, but the CLI is not yet final and may change.
-This is partly due to the fact that the RepoBee plugin system itself is still in beta, and may also change.
+This plugin is in the alpha testing phase.
+All features currently in the plugin will remain, but the CLI is not yet final and may change.
+This is partly due to the fact that the RepoBee plugin system itself is still in alpha, and may also change.

 Versioning for the CLI adheres to
 [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
 The internals